 Mango Ice Cream Recipe with condensed milk, cream and mango puree, a delicious homemade ice cream that is made without an ice cream maker, and with only 3 ingredients.
-Quick, easy, full of flavours, what a treat!
+Quick, easy, this dessert has a unique flavour that will satisfy your sweet tooth.

 - double cream - or heavy cream, well beaten